RadioNL

 RadioNL (stylized as RADIONL) is a commercial Dutch radio station founded by Nico Silvius in October 2004 and launched on 1 March 2005.
 The station plays mostly Dutch music.

 The station can be received terrestrially and through cable in Friesland, Groningen, Drenthe, Flevoland, Overijssel, Gelderland, North Holland and Dutch and Belgian Limburg.
 In addition, the station also provides a live stream on the internet.

 In 2009, the Morgenstond program won the Gouden RadioRing, the audience award for best radio program of the Netherlands.

 Top 30 All Time, presented by De Deurzakkers and De Sjonnies.

-In 2015 RadioNL celebrated with the Mega Piraten Festijn their 10th anniversary in Nieuwleusen.
+In 2015 RadioNL celebrated its 10th anniversary with the Mega Piraten Festijn in Nieuwleusen.